 Final thoughts

-Whether you're planning a modest renovation or a large custom build, looking at MBA and HIA awards is a smart way to identify builders producing great work.
+Whether you're planning a modest renovation or a large custom build, looking at MBA and HIA awards can help identify builders capable of producing great work..
 Combine this with the other tools on Build Index - like licence records, ASIC notices, and client reviews - and you'll be better equipped to make a confident choice.